+The Company did not grant any options to purchase shares of common stock during the year ended March 31, 2021.
 The Company granted options to purchase 5,939 shares of common stock during the year ended March 31, 2020.
-The Company did not grant any stock options during the three and twelve months ended March 31, 2019.
 The stock options granted during the year ended March 31, 2020 will vest over 2 years.
 The weighted average assumptions used in the Black Scholes valuation model for stock options granted during the year ended March 31, 2020 are as follows: